nbchen98/job-tracker/chrome-extension/README.md

 ### API connection issues?
 - Verify your API URL is correct
 - Check that your authentication token is valid
-- Ensure your Job Tracker backend is running
+- Ensure your Applymate backend is running
 - Check browser console for error messages

 ### Auto-fill not working?